joshallenit/gh-stacked-diff/README.md

 `assemble-app`

 Calls `./gradlew assembleInternalDebug` and build tests.
 Use "-s" (silent) flag to not use voice (`say`) to announce success/failure.
+Any options after, or in-lieu of, "-s" will be passed to the `./gradle` command, for example `--rerun-tasks`.

 #### install-app

 `install-app`

 Calls `./gradlew assembleInternalDebug` and install on real device.
 Use "-s" (silent) flag to not use voice (`say`) to announce success/failure.
+Any options after, or in-lieu of, "-s" will be passed to the `./gradle` command, for example `--rerun-tasks`.

 ### To Help with Github